anuragmaher/bakerstreet/README.md

 1) every time you create a new token, previous token will be invalidated.

-2) token response will have a expiry time for the token, after which you will have to re generate the token.

-3) all requests should have token as authentication field.
+2) all requests should have token as authentication field.

 ## HTTP Methods